1946 St. Louis Cardinals season

 The 1946 St. Louis Cardinals season was a season in American baseball.
-It was the team's 65th season in St. Louis, Missouri and the 55th season in the National League.
+It was the team's 65th season in St. Louis, Missouri and their 55th season in the National League.
 The Cardinals went 96–58 during the championship season and finished tied with the Brooklyn Dodgers for first in the National League.
-St. Louis then won a best-of-three playoff for the pennant, 2 games to none.
-In the World Series, they won in 7 games over the Boston Red Sox.
-They won on Enos Slaughter's "mad dash" that gave them a 4–3 lead in the 8th inning of game 7.
+St. Louis then won a best-of-three playoff for the pennant, two games to none.
+In the World Series, they won in seven games over the Boston Red Sox.
+They won on Enos Slaughter's "mad dash" that gave them a 4–3 lead in the eighth inning of game 7.